jvivard/multi-image-generation-colab/README.md

 5. Iterates through a predefined list of text prompts.
 6. For each prompt, it generates an image using a guided diffusion process.
 7. Saves the generated images as PNG files.

+## Setup

+To run this project, follow these steps.
+These commands are already included in the `flux_1_dev_jupyter.py` script.